Meet Our Fearless Leader.

 I’m really excited to see the role local government is taking to address climate change.
 City and County governments are taking a stand on the business-as-usual approach to buying energy and they’re witnessing how solar can power municipal facilities at much less cost than continuing to purchase their electricity from the utility over the next 30+ years.

-I’m just really impressed by government leading the charge on these efforts.
+I’m just really impressed by the government leading the charge on these efforts.
 Climate change doesn’t care about politics but governance can have a real impact on the health and energy security of our communities.

 4. You’ve been in the industry a long time, what’s the biggest change you’ve seen in the industry or one you appreciate most?